The teaching of mathematics at Greystones Primary School

 Impact

 Regular and ongoing formative assessment informs day-to-day teaching and learning and the necessary support to enable all pupils to make progress.
-Each half-term, teachers complete a summative assessment of which children are working below, at and above the expected level for their age.
+Each term, teachers complete a summative assessment of which children are working below, at and above the expected level for their age.
 Teacher judgements are supported by the use of White Rose Maths Hub planning and assessment materials and guidance from NCTEM.
 Children who are not making expected progress receive appropriate intervention work.
-Children who are working below age related expectations for their year group are assessed using the Birmingham Toolkit.

 In-school moderation of learning is conducted by colleagues within the same year group and across school, by the maths subject leaders and by the senior leadership team.